Chicago Chinatown Food Tour Review: Taste the Best of Chinatown (2023)

 Dim Sum Triple Crown One of the best restaurants in Chinatown Chicago by Authentic Food Quest

-Every dish is served at the same time on a large rotating table
+Every dish is served on a large rotating table

-One of our most anticipated stops on this Chinatown culinary adventures was at Triple Crown Restaurant for dim sum.
+One of our most anticipated stops on this Chinatown culinary adventure was at Triple Crown Restaurant for dim sum.

 We learned that when the Chinese go out for dim sum, they refer to it as Yum Cha, which literally means “to drink tea.”
 All the food is centered around the tea.